Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/7f934102-631a-489a-969f-f4fcb8ab8106)

-We can observe without surprise that most passengers were in the 3rd class which is the most affordable.
+We can observe most passengers were in the 3rd class which is the most affordable.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/5cb0d6b1-a1c1-4383-8a50-172a821a6b31)